spotify/magnolify/docs/protobuf.md

 Additional `ProtobufField[T]` instances for `Byte`, `Char`, and `Short` are available from `import magnolify.protobuf.unsafe._`.
 These conversions are unsafe due to potential overflow.

-Nullable type `Option[T]` is not supported when `MsgT` is compiled with Protobuf 3 syntax.
+By default nullable type `Option[T]` is not supported when `MsgT` is compiled with Protobuf 3 syntax.
 This is because Protobuf 3 does not offer a way to check if a field was set, and instead returns `0`, `""`, `false`, etc. when it was not.
+You can enable Protobuf 3 support for `Option[T]` by adding `import magnolify.protobuf.Optional.Proto3._`.
+However with this, Scala `None`s will become `0/""/false` in Protobuf and come back as `Some(0/""/false)`.